pastcompute/pico-rfm69-ook-experiments/README.md

 # Results

-- It is straightforward to use an RFM69HCW module (SX1231H chip) to demodulate Oregon weather sensor 433MHz ISM band transmissions
+- It was eventually straightforward to use an RFM69HCW module (SX1231H chip) to demodulate Oregon weather sensor 433MHz ISM band transmissions
-- These can then be decoded using IRQ sampling of pulses and analysing the time difference between successive rising edges.
+- These transmissions can be decoded using IRQ sampling of both edges of received pulses, and analysing the time difference between successive rising edges.
-- This should be adaptable to experiment with decoding other 'stuff' at 433Mhz using OOK (also known as ASK)
 - The Oregon THGN123N temperature and humidity sensor I was testing makes a transmission every apprpximately 39 seconds
 - It makes two transmissions each 187ms long with a gap of 10ms between them
-- Both are amenable to OOK manchester decoding in Sigrok however the second of this pair consistently always fails to decode as Oregon as there is an extra pulse decoded as binary 0 (short pulse) at the end of the preable
+- Both are amenable to OOK Manchester decoding in Sigrok, however often the second of this pair consistently failed to decode as Oregon; as there is an extra pulse decoded as binary 0 (short pulse) at the end of the preamble (although ultimately this may have been not enough DC removal, as my final oregon-decoder program eventually robustly decoded both messages in the pair)
+- These findings correspond with the Oregon decoding PDF which I read fairly late in the process
+- Optimal settings:
+    - ensure the bandwidth is >= 100kHz, or there is insufficient signal to noise ratio (SNR)
+    - make sure the chip rate is 2048 bps (if this is not configured at all, the sx1231 doesnt seem to output useful OOK)
+    - ensure DC cancellation = 4%, or reception can be noisy
+    - don't underestimate the width of pulses (I widened the timing of the IRQ pulse / gap detector compared to the original ookDecoder repository that I'm using for Manchester decoding)

 This screenshot shows PulseView successfully decoding a logic analyser capture of DIO2 from the module: